Routhleck/canns-submission-joss/paper/paper.md

 # AI usage disclosure

-AI-assisted tools were used during the development of this software in limited, auxiliary capacities.
-Sourcery AI was employed for automated code quality reviews and refactoring suggestions in pull requests.
-Large language models (including Claude and ChatGPT) assisted with documentation writing, including docstring generation, tutorial content drafting, and technical writing refinement.
-However, all core library code—including model implementations, task generators, analyzers, and algorithmic components—was written by human developers.
-All
-AI-generated content was reviewed, validated, and edited by the authors to ensure technical accuracy and consistency with project standards.
+AI-assisted tools were used for code quality reviews and documentation writing.
+All core library code was written by human developers, and AI-generated content was reviewed and validated by the authors.
-The software architecture, design decisions, and scientific contributions represent original human intellectual work.

 # Acknowledgements

-We thank Aiersi Tuerhong and Shangjun She for their collaborative development contributions to the library implementation.
-We are grateful to Tianhao Chu, Yuling Wu, and Junfeng Zuo for valuable discussions, feedback, and guidance throughout the project development.
-We especially thank Si Wu for overall scientific guidance and mentorship.
 We acknowledge the BrainPy development team for providing the foundational framework upon which this library is built, and the broader open-source community for tools and libraries that enabled this work.

 # References